enkryptai/helm-charts/README.md

 | [`enkryptai-stack`](./charts/enkryptai-stack/README.md) | Full-stack deployment including all EnkryptAI services                       |
 | [`platform`](./charts/platform/README.md)               | Core platform dependencies and shared infrastructure                         |
 | [`enkryptai-lite`](./charts/enkryptai-lite/README.md)   | Lightweight deployment — includes Red Teaming and Guardrails components only |

 ---

-## Notes

-* Ensure your AWS credentials have sufficient IAM permissions to deploy CloudFormation stacks and access S3.
-* If you’re deploying to a non-`us-west-2` region, modify the `--region` flag accordingly.
-* For private registries or secret values, update them in `values.yaml` or the provided parameter file.

----